 - 2.0.7 These findings informed the preparation of a draft Vision and set of Objectives which were presented to the second Community Forum on 5th November 2018. - 2.0.8 At an early stage in the preparation of the Plan the Steering Group agreed to prepare a Character Assessment of the area to help to develop a better understanding of the special qualities of the area and to build on the key messages from the Community Survey.
-The findings of this work were also presented to the second Community Forum for consultation and the final Report published in February 2019.
-This final report can be accessed via https://bredenburygroup-pc.gov.uk/
+The findings of this work were also presented to the second Community

-- 2.0.9 Alongside the second Community Survey the Parish Council issued a 'Call for Sites' in order to help identify potential locations to accommodate new housing development.
+- Forum for consultation and the final Report published in February 2019.
+This final report can be accessed via https://bredenburygroup-pc.gov.uk/ - 2.0.9 Alongside the second Community Survey the Parish Council issued a 'Call for Sites' in order to help identify potential locations to accommodate new housing development.
 Nine submissions were made and the initial assessment of these sites together with a draft settlement boundary were presented to the second Community Forum and published on the Neighbourhood Plan website for consultation.
-15 comments were submitted to the consultation and the preferred option was published in February 2019. - 2.0.11 The Draft Plan has been screened by Herefordshire Council as part of the Strategic Environmental Assessment as required by European Regulations and the Screening Report has informed the preparation of the Draft Plan. - 2.0.12 The Draft Neighbourhood Plan is published for consultation from 10th May 2019 to 21st June 2019.
-The Draft Plan is available for viewing and downloading from the Neighbourhood Plan website https://bredenburygroup-pc.gov.uk/.
-Copies are available for viewing at the following locations: - The Barneby Inn - St Andrews' Church, Bredenbury - Bromyard Library - 2.0.13 Comments are invited by email or in writing, preferably using the response form provided.
-All comments will be considered by the Steering Group and Parish Council and will inform the revised version of the Neighbourhood Plan which is programmed for submission to Herefordshire Council in August 2019.
+15 comments were submitted to the consultation and the preferred option was published in February 2019. - 2.0.11 The Plan has been screened by Herefordshire Council as part of the Strategic Environmental Assessment as required by European Regulations and the Screening Report has informed the preparation of the Plan. - 2.0.12 The Regulation 14 consultation took place between May and June 2019.
+19 individual or organisations responded, making 52 comments between them in the main of a detailed nature and did not raise any issues that challenged the overall strategy or the approach set out in the individual policies.
+The views of the local community were of a largely positive nature welcoming the way in which the Plan has addressed issues of long-standing concern.
+The Steering Group and Parish Council considered these responses between July and August 2019 and agreed to make a number of amendments to the Regulation 14 Plan and these have been incorporated into this Submission Draft.
+These changes were of a relatively minor and technical nature, in the main designed to enhance clarity and strengthen consistency with the Core Strategy.